flyingcircusio/codestyle-template/README.md

 * Run `codestyle-template/update` to apply the settings to your project, record the resulting changes as a single commit.

-* enable black and isort on your editor
+* Enable black and isort on your editor

+* Enable Github action or Gitlab pipeline to verify changes automatically.

 Example: